About Docker EEEstimated reading time: 6 minutes

 Docker Enterprise Edition release cycles

-Each Docker EE release is supported and maintained for one year and receives security and critical bug fixes during this period.
+Each Docker EE release is supported and maintained for 24 months, and receives security and critical bug fixes during this period.

 The Docker API version is independent of the Docker platform version.
-The API version doesn’t change from Docker 1.13.1 to Docker 17.03.
 We maintain careful API backward compatibility and deprecate APIs and features slowly and conservatively.
 We remove features after deprecating them for a period of three stable releases.
 Docker 1.13 introduced improved interoperability between clients and servers using different API versions, including dynamic feature negotiation.

 Upgrades and support